-The Secretary-General may delegate his/her powers to implement the budget to the staff member made available to the Secretariat, in accordance with the Rules of Procedure, by the parliament which will hold the presidency the following year.
+The Secretary-General may delegate his/her powers to implement the budget to the staff member of the Secretariat of which the parliament will hold the presidency the following year.
 These staff members may act only within the limits of the powers expressly conferred upon them.